 The Class Action Fairness Act (“CAFA”), was enacted to make federal courts the primary venue for class action litigation.
 It did so by modifying the usual jurisdictional requirements of the diversity jurisdiction statute.
 Under CAFA, federal courts may exercise removal jurisdiction over state law class actions originally filed in state court so long as there is “minimal” rather than “complete” diversity, and the amount in controversy is greater than $5 million.

-Henrique N. Carneiro is a law clerk in the Litigation Department and a member of the Commercial Litigation Group.
+Henrique N. Carneiro is an associate in the Litigation Department and a member of the Commercial Litigation Group.
 He earned his J.D. from Northwestern Pritzker School of Law.